Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the

 We break this exponential barrier on the number of passes, and thus solve this long-standing open problem, by devising an algorithm whose pass complexity has polynomial dependence on $1/\eps$.
 In the theorem statement, we assume that each edge can be stored with one \emph{word} of memory.

 \begin{restatable}{theorem}{main} Given a graph on $n$ vertices, there is a deterministic $(1+\eps)$-approximation algorithm for maximum matching that runs in $\poly(1/\eps)$ passes in the semi-streaming model.
 Furthermore, the algorithm requires $n \cdot \poly(1/\eps)$ words of memory. \end{restatable}

 This is the first (deterministic or randomized) algorithm with polynomially in $1/\eps$ many passes.
 It not only improves exponentially on the randomized $\left(1/\eps\right)^{O(1/\eps)}$-pass algorithm in the seminal work of McGregor \cite{mcgregor2005finding}, but also removes the need for randomness.
 On the deterministic side, an algorithm with the same pass complexity as McGregor's, was only recently found \cite{tirodkar2018deterministic}.
 Our result is also an exponential improvement on the pass complexity of this deterministic result.
 Moreover, a result by Ahn and Guha showed that by allowing a slightly superlinear memory of $n^{1 + 1/p}$, one can achieve a $(1 + \eps)$-approximation with $p/\eps$ passes~\cite{Ahn2018}.
 This also implies a linear memory result with a slightly sublogarithmic number of passes by plugging $p \approx \log n / \log \log n$.

-In the special case of bipartite graphs, the deterministic algorithms by Ahn and Guha \cite{ahn2011linear}, Eggert et al.~\cite{Eggert2012}, as well as \cite{Eggert2012} obtain a runtime of $\poly(1/\eps)$ passes.
-The former algorithm can also be adapted to the case of general graphs, but the required number of passes loses the independence to the graph size and becomes $\log n \cdot \poly(1/\eps)$.
-It is not known whether the latter approach can be modified to work in case of general graphs.
+In the special case of bipartite graphs, the deterministic algorithms by Ahn and Guha \cite{ahn2011linear}, Eggert et al.~\cite{Eggert2012}, as well as Assadi et al.~\cite{assadi2022semi} obtain a runtime of $\poly(1/\eps)$ passes.
+The first algorithm can also be adapted to the case of general graphs, but the required number of passes loses the independence on the graph size and becomes $\log n \cdot \poly(1/\eps)$.
+It is not known whether the latter two approaches can be modified to work in case of general graphs.
 Our results apply to general graphs and achieve a pass complexity of $\poly(1/\eps)$ without any dependency on $n$.